loltgt/ensemble-lightbox/README.md

 ensemble.Lightbox JavaScript class, based on ensemble.Modal and ensemble from loltgt

-This lightbox modal component supports: image, video, audio, iframe, JS and inline content, PDF.
+This lightbox dialog component supports: image, video, audio, iframe, JS and inline content, PDF.

-It has a slider, built-in modal dialog and swipe gesture navigation.
+It has a slider, built-in HTMLDialogElement and swipe gesture navigation.

 It comes with options and hooks to customize.